Hugogales/hugogales.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I’m Hugo Garrido‑Lestache, a Computer Science student at the Milwaukee School of Engineering (MSOE), originally from Spain and raised in London.
-I’m dual‑enrolled in the M.S. in Machine Learning, and I focus on AI and reinforcement learning.
-I enjoy building AI and doing Research Projects.
-I like to cook, play guitar, go climbing, build lego, watch TV and have fun.
+I’m Hugo Garrido‑Lestache, a Computer Science student at the Milwaukee School of Engineering (MSOE), originally from Spain and raised in London when I was 8.
+I’m dual‑enrolled in the M.S. in Machine Learning and the bachelor’s in Computer Science, and I enjoy learning about and making AI.
+I like doing research projects especially in RL and would like to pursue a PhD in that space.

-Focus areas:
+Around my friends I am called *puzzle dealer*.
+This is because I have a massive collection of puzzles (not jigsaws, those are not real puzzles, stuff like hanayama puzzles) which I like to solve and then give them out and share them when I am done.
+I love the Aha feeling I get from solving puzzles and generally thinking outside the box.
+If there was a career in solving puzzles I would do it.
+I have chosen to build and research AI because at times it feels like I am solving a puzzle.
+I love when I have to think outside the box to solve, when making AIs, and I can distinctly remember all of my Aha moments in my favourite projects.
+I aspire to make it my career to work with problems which can fuel my puzzle-loving self.

-- Reinforcement Learning (Multi-Agent RL)
+Apart from my projects, my internship, school and projects, I try to have a life (sometimes don’t succeed).
+I absolutely love climbing and have gotten pretty good I think.
+I love to watch anime, shows and movies.
+I like to play board games.
+When playing board games I sometimes intentionally turn into the joker and forget about the goal and attempt to accomplish some goal I set out for myself.
+I like video games, playing guitar and I am quite good at the yo-yo.
+I once tried to learn how to monocycle too.
+I also like cooking but mostly because I absolutely love eating!!

-- AI/ML (LLMs, RAGs, Embedding Models)
+Please reach out to me if you want; however, I warn you that I follow an epsilon-greedy policy and one of my potential actions is to bite.